konradhalas/dacite/README.md

 `True`.
 In case of unexpected key `from_dict` will raise `UnexpectedDataError` exception.

+### Strict unions match

+`Union` allows to define multiple possible types for a given field.
+By default `dacite` is trying to find the first matching type for a provided data and it returns instance of this type.
+It means that it's possible that there are other matching types further on the `Union` types list.
+With `strict_unions_match` only a single match is allowed, otherwise `dacite` raises `StrictUnionMatchError`.

 ## Exceptions

 Whenever something goes wrong, `from_dict` will raise adequate